Traces of History in Penderecki’s Oeuvre: From Gagarin to the World Trade Centre

-In 1970, the UN's New York headquarters hosted a concert to commemorate the 25th anniversary of its founding.
-The Los Angeles Philharmonic Orchestra and the Rutgers University Choir performed under the baton of the Indian conductor, Zubin Mehta, with Joanna Neal and Bernard Ładysz as soloists.
-The programme encompassed a favourite of grand institutions, Beethoven’s 9th Symphony, as well as a piece by the then 37-year-old Penderecki, specially comissioned for this occasion.
+In 1970, the United Nations' New York headquarters hosted a concert to commemorate the 25th anniversary of its founding.
+The Los Angeles Philharmonic Orchestra and the Rutgers University Choir performed under the the Indian conductor, Zubin Mehta, with Joanna Neal and Bernard Ładysz as soloists.
+The programme included a favourite of important commemorations, Beethoven’s 9th Symphony, as well as a piece by the then-37-year-old Krzysztof Penderecki, specially comissioned for this occasion.

-Written for three voices, a mixed choir, and the orchestra, Kosmogonia resounds with a Western reflection on the world’s creation, as well as its functioning, and the elements which are closest to us in everyday life.
-Penderecki invites us on a wild journey – from the words of the astronauts Yuri Gagarin and John Glenn, through Biblical quotes, an Epicurean poem On the Nature of Things by Lucretius, fragments of Renaissance treatises by Giordano Bruno and Leonardo da Vinci, mingled with phrases from Antigone and Metamorphoses, to the fragments of writings of the medieval cardinal, philosopher and mathematician, Nicolas of Cusa.
+Written for three voices, a mixed choir, and an orchestra, Kosmogonia (Cosmogony) is something of a Western reflection on the world’s creation, as well as how it functions and facilitates our lives every day.
+In it, Penderecki invites us on a wild journey – from the words of the astronauts Yuri Gagarin and John Glenn, through Biblical quotes, an Epicurean poem On the Nature of Things by Lucretius, fragments of Renaissance treatises by Giordano Bruno and Leonardo da Vinci, mingled with phrases from Antigone and Metamorphoses, to the fragments of writings of the medieval cardinal, philosopher and mathematician, Nicolas of Cusa.

-Penderecki apparently said that he could have just as well have used fragments of a phone directory, but it would be better to avoid following the composer’s irony.
-The texts he employed strongly determined the sound of the piece – even if it at times this determination was strictly symbolic.
-For example, there are moments when the word "sun" is uttered, and we hear the E-minor chord with the "sol" sound.
+Penderecki apparently said that he could have just as well have used fragments of a phone directory, but it would be better to no to focus too much on the composer’s irony.
+The texts he employed strongly determined the sound of the piece: even if at times this determination was strictly symbolic.
+For example, there are moments when the word 'sun' is uttered, and we hear the E-minor chord with the 'sol' note.

-- When: The first historical records to mention Jerusalem are dated to 2000 BC, and the city was conquered by King David in 1000 BC.
-Archaeological finds indicated that first people lived in the territory of this city as early as 4 thousand years before Christ.
+- When: The first historical records to mention Jerusalem are dated back to 2000 BC, and the city was conquered by King David in 1000 BC.
+Archaeological finds indicate that the first people lived in the area as early as 4000 BC.

-One of the composer’s most monumental works.
-Two numbers are of special significance in this piece – three (gimel), which are the three co-existing religions, three mixed choirs, and the third millennium of the city.
-Seven (zayin): a partition into seven gates, and fragments of seven different texts (six Psalms from different Biblical books and an extract of the prophecy of Ezekiel, to be performed in the mother tongue of the audience), a seven-sound theme of the twice repeated Passacaglia, the 7 metre and the seven repetitions of the E-major chord.
+This is by far one of the composer’s most monumental works.
+Two numbers are of special significance in this piece – three (or the hebrew letter gimel), which stands for three co-existing religions, three mixed choirs, and the third millennium of the city of Jerusalem.
+Seven (zayin): symbolises a partition into seven gates, and fragments of seven different texts (six Psalms from different Biblical books and an extract from the prophecy of Ezekiel, to be performed in the mother tongue of the audience), a seven-sound theme of the twice repeated passacaglia, the seven-metre, and the seven repetitions of the E-major chord.

 The Passion of Christ and the Mourning of Mary

-The year is 1959, and Penderecki will soon write Anaklasis, Dimensions of Time and Silence, and Threnody to the Victims of Hiroshima – his most avant-garde and even controversial compositions, which continue to inspire young artists to this day.
-At the same time, he begins to sketch out Stabat Mater, a piece which evokes the traditional, and which stirs equally heated emotions – but for an altogether different reason.
+The year is 1959, and Penderecki will soon write Anaklasis, Dimensions of Time and Silence, and Threnody to the Victims of Hiroshima – his most avant-garde and controversial compositions, which continue to inspire young artists to this day.
+At the same time, he begins to sketch out Stabat Mater, a piece which evokes tradition and stirs up emotions – but for an altogether different reason.
 Why does the young rebel suddenly return to traditional concepts of harmony, melody and rhythm?

 The commentators called Stabat Mater a truly religious piece, even a zealous one, and the fruit of metaphysical experience.

-One of the first religious pieces in Penderecki’s catalogue (in 1958 there was also David’s Psalms).
+It was one of the first religious pieces in Penderecki’s catalogue (there was also David’s Psalms in 1958).
 The religious theme later became rather dominant in his work.
-He presented a Catholic sensitivity, but what was equally important in his work was a perspective on Greek Orthodox culture.
-Catholic sensitivity finds its fullest expression in the Passion According to St. Luke.
+He presented a Catholic sensitivity but what was equally important in his work was his perspective on Greek Orthodox culture.
+This Catholic sensitivity finds its fullest expression in his St Luke Passion.

-The Eastern perspective was used in the two-part Utrenja, made of Burying and Resurrection.
-The work began with studies of the Old Church Slavonic language and research on the poetics of the Greek Orthodox service.
+This Greek Orthodox perspective was used in the two-part Utrenja, made up of Burying and Resurrection.
+Work on the piece began with studies of the Old Church Slavonic language and research on the poetics of the Greek Orthodox service.
 Later, Penderecki carried out field trips in search of music – travelling to Bulgaria and Greek Orthodox churches around Moscow.

 Św.
 Wojciech (St. Adalbert)

-It is one of Penderecki’s first "urban hagiographies" (a subsequent one was created the same year, and it was a Hymn to St. Daniel Aleksandrovich of Moscow).
-St. Wojciech (known in the West as St. Adalbert) is the patron saint of Gdańsk.
-The city council commissioned the piece for the city’s millennial anniversary.
-St. Wojciech was born in the Czech town of Libice, and was educated in Magdeburg, where he learned German, Latin and the language of the Veleti (Slavs of the Połaby region).
-In 983 he became the head of the Prague diocese.
+St Wojciech was born in the Czech town of Libice, and was educated in Magdeburg, where he learned German, Latin and the language of the Veleti (Slavs of the Połaby region).
+In 983, he became the head of the Prague diocese.
 He was known for his uncompromising stance, as a result of which he came into conflict with the believers.
 After many episodes, he began an evangelical mission among the Slavs, being one of the few missionaries to know their language.
-St. Wojciech conducted a mass christening in Gdańsk and commanded the cutting down of a holy oak, which was then an axis mundi of the people of Gdańsk.
-The local pagans did not receive St. Wojciech’s mission with understanding, and this resulted in his tragic death – he was stabbed through the heart and killed, and his head cut off and mounted onto a pole.
-Bolesław Chrobry, the first Christian king of Poland, bought the corpse of St. Wojciech and buried it in Gniezno.
+St Wojciech conducted a mass christening in Gdańsk and commanded the cutting down of a holy oak, which was then an axis mundi of the people of Gdańsk.
+The local pagans did not receive St Wojciech’s mission with understanding, and this resulted in his tragic death.
+He was stabbed in the heart and killed, and his head cut off and mounted onto a pole.
+Bolesław Chrobry, the first Christian king of Poland, bought back the corpse of St Wojciech for its weight in gold and buried it in Gniezno.